Greeneville High School

-Greeneville High School (GHS) is a high school in Greeneville, Tennessee, a town most known as the place in which President Andrew Johnson began his political career as the city mayor.
-It is part of the Town of Greeneville City School System.
+Greeneville High School (GHS) is a high school in Greeneville, Tennessee, a town most known as the place in which U.S. President Andrew Johnson began his political career as the city mayor.
+It is part of the Greeneville City School System, which includes all areas of the city limits.
 In 2008, it was named as a Blue Ribbon School, the only high school in Tennessee to receive such honor that year.

 Programs of study

 GHS offers various academic programs to its students including Advanced Placement (AP) courses.
 Students taking AP courses may be eligible for college-level credit hours upon receiving a satisfactory score (specific to the college institution) on the Advanced Placement exams.

 Students also have the opportunity to earn college-level course credit through GHS' partnership with Walter's State Community College dual enrollment courses or the GEAP program which allows students to graduate high school with both a high school diploma as well as their associate degree.